What is Pupil Premium funding?

 If you are receipt of any of the above please go online to the Citizen Portal to apply.
 If your application is successful, please either print off the page that confirms your eligibility, or email the page to firstname.lastname@example.org.
 To access the Citizen Portal click here.

-Mr Simm is our Pupil Premium Champion and works closely with the teachers and senior leaders to raise the attainment of disadvantaged pupils.
+Mrs Budden is Pupil Premium Champion.
+She works closely with the teachers and senior leaders to raise the attainment of disadvantaged pupils.

 Please follow the link below to see the ways in which we spend our Pupil Premium Funding each year and the impact it has on our pupils’ achievements.